ckastbjerg/next-type-safe-routes/README.md

 ## Motivation

 At [Proper](https://helloproper.com/), we like pages.
-The [Next.js file-system based router](https://nextjs.org/docs/routing/introduction) help us stay consistent and organized.
-And it makes our features discoverable by new developers.
 We maintain a fairly large Next.js app consisting of ~70 pages.
 And we have internal page links ~200 place in the application.
+We find that pages make features easily discoverable for developers and end-users alike.

+The [Next.js file-system based router](https://nextjs.org/docs/routing/introduction) help us stay consistent and organized around our pages.

 Unfortunately, we've had some incidents where our application was released with broken links (links to non-existing pages).
 One time, a file in the `/pages` folder was renamed and we failed in correcting all links to that page.
 Another time, we had been a bit _too_ clever in using string concatenation for routes.